gentoo-mirror/SarahMiaOverlay/README.md

 - Make a separate document for further tweaks of budgie-desktop if wanted. (e.g. not showing nm-applet tray icon if using the network applet from budgie-extras)
 - Look into specific budgie themes maybe
 - Maybe rename the overlay since it is no longer just a personal overlay
+- Thinking about adding 2 meta ebuilds.
+One for budgie-desktop-meta and one for budgie-desktop-applets-meta